Skip navigation

 What Will I Learn?

-They will be well versed in contemporary issues and theory related to art making as well as the historical contributions of other artists and institutions and have the skills, knowledge, and confidence to enter into creative careers, and/or successful entry into graduate school.
+Students also learn about contemporary issues and theory related to art making as well as about historical contributions of artists in the field.
+Sculpture students develop the skills, knowledge and confidence necessary to enter into creative careers, and/or graduate study.

 View Course Requirements